mlmedia/script-bash-file-renamer/README.md

-# File renamer (Bash shell)
+# File renamer script (Bash)
-This little project contains a shell script to non-destructively copy a source directory and recursively rename all directories and files in the destination directory.
+This little project contains a Bash shell script to non-destructively copy a source directory and recursively rename all directories and files in the destination directory.

 ## Purpose
 Safety, consistency and tidiness.